chmerdon/GradientRobustMultiPhysics.jl/docs/src/boundarydata.md

 ## Other Boundary Data

-NeumannBoundary can be implemented as a RhsOperator with AT = ON_BFACES and specified boundary regions
+NeumannBoundary can be implemented via a RhsOperator with AT = ON_BFACES and specified boundary regions

-PeriodicBoundary can be implemented as a CombineDofs <: AbstractGlobalConstraint
+PeriodicBoundary can be implemented via CombineDofs (see ExampleA10)

 SymmetryBoundary can be implemented by penalisation as an BilinearForm on AT = ON_BFACES and specified boundary regions with operator NormalFlux and some penalty factor.